jnguye27/FA-And-NFA/README.md

 # FA-And-NFA
+Description:
 Finite and Non-deterministic Finite Automata

+To compile:
+make